AnonymerNiklasistanonym/aniFileExtractor/README.md

 This is a simple and not production ready script to extract images from `.ani` files.

-The project has the goal to be a single script which can even convert `.ani` files directly to `.xcf` files so that they can be used on X11 Linux desktop environments.
+The project has the goal to be a single script which can even convert `.ani` files directly to X11 cursor files so that they can be used on X11 Linux desktop environments.

 ## How to compile